Top 29 Data Engineer Interview Questions And Answers

 • To handle and supervise the data within the company.

-Skills Of A Data Engineer
+Skills of a Data Engineer

 With qualifications, you need certain skills as well.
-They both are crucial when you are preparing for the position of a data engineer.
+They are both crucial when you are preparing for the position of a data engineer.
 Here, we are listing the top 5 skills, in no particular order, that you will need to become a successful data engineer.

 • Skills in data visualization.